NYU-CS6313-Projects/d3-labs/video4/tags.md

 Path is capable of drawing a more complex line, such a curve.
 Let D3 do the work with these.
 See [here](https://github.com/mbostock/d3/wiki/SVG-Shapes#path-data-generators) for how to use D3 for that

+## text
+Draws text on the screen.
+Positioning text is tricky.
+Text starts to be drawn at the x,y position given, and is drawn upward from that spot.
+(This is why trying to draw text at position 0,0 shows nothing.)

+``<text x="50" y="12">Hello World</text>``